Anoncheg1/micro_file_server/README.md

 Create Web server from current directory.

-HTTP server that allow to download and upload files.
+HTTP and HTTPS server that allow to download and upload files.

 Micro autoindex and file hosting server with one Flask framework dependence in single file.